lautarodragan/jolteon/README.md

     between songs.
 Ideally, for gapless playback, we should always try to have a single, big audio file for the entire album, with its Cue sheet.
 - 🚧 Automatic updates
   - Not fully implemented yet.
-The app checks for new GitHub releases when launched, and detects new versions, but doesn't yet download the published binary, and we aren't publishing releases automatically just yet.
+The app checks for new GitHub releases when launched, and detects new versions, but doesn't yet download the published binary.

 ### Upcoming